 - Ms Aino-Liisa Jussila (Special Fields in Health Care, incl.
 Biomedical Laboratory Science, Dental Health Care, Optometry, Radiography and Radiation Theory) and for spring 2022 Ms Anna-Maria Ånäs-Enlund

 - Mr Jyrki Holappa (Business)

-- Ms Anu Niva (Business Information Systems) & (Game LAB on Rantakatu Game Campus)
+- Ms Anu Niva (Business Information Systems, HNU Master Porgramme, incl.
+Game LAB)

-- Ms Elina Bergroth (Mechanical Engineering, Civil Engineering, Construction Architecture, Electrical and Automation Engineering, Energy Technology and Building Services, Natural Resources)
+- Ms Elina Bergroth (Mechanical Engineering, Civil Engineering, Construction Architecture, Electrical and Automation Engineering, Energy Technology and Building Services, Natural Resources - Agriculture and Rural Industries)

 - Ms Anne Keskitalo (Information Technology)

-- Ms Karoliina Niemelä (Media, Visual Design Factory, incl.
-Digital Publishing LAB, Sight & Sound LAB, Journalistic LAB)
+- Ms Karoliina Niemelä (Media, incl.
+Visual Design Factory, Journalistic LAB)

 - Ms Outi Nissi (Music)